robertwenner/comics/doc/checks.md

 starts with `Comic::Check::`.

 Some checks take arguments (see their descriptions).
-Because of the JSON syntax, you still need to include empty curly or square braces afer the check name, even if you don't pass arguments.
+Because of the JSON syntax, you still need to include empty curly or square braces after the check name, even if you don't pass arguments.

 ```json